dridk/cuterest/README.md

 ## What it is
 CuteRest is an opensource tool dedicated to communicate with a REST server.
 It's particulary useful to manage Json Request during developement step.
 Actually, They are several tool for this purpose.
-You can use plugins from your browser, like Postman or use httpie as command-line from your console.
+You can use plugins from your browser, like [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm). or use [httpie](https://github.com/jakubroztocil/httpie) as command-line from your console.
 But those application doesn't provide a tree view for Json or XML response.
-YOu only have raw data, and you need to use another software, like http://jsonviewer.stack.hu/ to view your content as a tree.
+YOu only have raw data, and you must use another software, like [jsonviewer](http://jsonviewer.stack.hu/) to view your content as a tree.
 CuteRest have both.
 It's a REST client which have different view to parse the response.

 Feature